-In January 1931 a third well proved the East Texas oilfield was the largest ever.
-The J.K.
-Lathrop lease in Gregg County produced 18,000 barrels daily, 15 miles north of the Lou Della Crim.
+In January 1931 a third well proved the East Texas oilfield was the largest ever when Fort Worth wildcatter W.A.
+“Monty” Moncrief drilled the J.K.
+Lathrop well on a lease in Gregg County.
+The well produced 18,000 barrels of oil a day, 15 miles north of the Lou Della Crim.

-The East Texas oilfield — 43 miles long and 12.5 miles wide – will produce more than five billion barrels of oil.
-It continues to produce and remains the largest and most prolific oil reservoir ever discovered in the contiguous United States.
+The East Texas oilfield — 43 miles long and 12.5 miles wide — would produce more than five billion barrels of oil.
+Visit the East Texas Oil Museum in Kilgore.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact firstname.lastname@example.org.
 Copyright © 2020 Bruce A. Wells.
 All rights reserved.